-(i) by the substitution for the definition of "secretary" of the following definition:

-" 'secretary', in relation to a society, includes an assistant secretary, a director or an assistant director of that society;";

-- (j) by the deletion of the definition of "Supreme Court"; - (k) by the insertion before the definition of "trust account" of the following definition:
+- (f) by the insertion after the definition of "fund" of the following definition:

-" 'this Act' includes the regulations made in terms of section 81;"; and

-(l) by the substitution for the definition of "unprofessional or dishonourable or 40 unworthy" of the following definition:

-"'unprofessional or dishonourable or unworthy', in relation to conduct, includes any conduct [prescribed] determined as such.".
+"'High Court' means the High Court of South Africa as constituted in terms of section 6 of the Superior Courts Act, 2013 (Act No. 10 of 2013):" - (g) by the substitution for the definition of "practitioner" of the following definition: - "''practitioner' means any attorney, notary or conveyancer and includes a juristic person referred to in section 23;"; - (h) by the substitution for the definition of "profession" of the following definition: - "'profession' means the profession of attorney, notary or conveyancer 20 and, in relation to a society, means such profession within the [province] area of jurisdiction of that society;"; - (i) by the substitution for the definition of "secretary" of the following definition: - "'secretary', in relation to a society, includes an assistant secretary, a 25 director or an assistant director of that society;"; - (j) by the deletion of the definition of "Supreme Court"; - (k) by the insertion before the definition of "trust account" of the following definition: - "this Act' includes the regulations made in terms of section 81;"; and 30 the substitution for the definition of "unprofessional or dishonourable or - (l) by the substitution for the definition of "unprofessional or dishonourable or unworthy" of the following definition: - "'unprofessional or dishonourable or unworthy', in relation to conduct, includes any conduct [prescribed] determined as such.".

-Amendment of section 2 of Act 53 of 1979, as amended by section 1 of Act 108 of 1984, section 2 of Act 115 of 1993, section 2 of Act 78 of 1997 and section 17 of Act 45 42 of 2013
+Amendment of section 2 of Act 53 of 1979, as amended by section 1 of Act 108 of 35 1984, section 2 of Act 115 of 1993, section 2 of Act 78 of 1997 and section 17 of Act 42 of 2013

-2. Section 2 of the principal Act is hereby amended by the substitution in subsection (1) for paragraph (d) of the following paragraph:

-- "(d) three years after he or she has passed [the matriculation examination conducted and controlled by the joint matriculation board referred to in 50 section 15 of the Universities Act, 1955, or an examination certified by that matriculation board]- - (i) the grade 12 external assessment referred to in section 17A of the General and Further Education and Training Quality Assurance Act, 2001 (Act No. 58 of 2001), of the National Senior Certificate as registered on the National Qualifications Framework contemplated in the National Qualifications Framework Act, 2008 (Act No. 67 of 2008), and complies with the requirements for an endorsement by the Matriculation Board referred to in section 74 of the Higher Education Act, 1997 (Act No. 101 of 1997); or and thereafter has served continuously for a period of at least two years as a 5 clerk to any judge of [the Supreme] a Superior Court [,provided]: Provided that he or she enters into articles of clerkship within a period of one year after he or she has ceased to serve in such manner; or".
+- 2. Section 2 of the principal Act is hereby amended by the substitution in subsection (1) for paragraph (d) of the following paragraph: - "(d) three years after he or she has passed [the matriculation examination 40 conducted and controlled by the joint matriculation board referred to in section 15 of the Universities Act, 1955, or an examination certified by that matriculation board]- - (i) the grade 12 external assessment referred to in section 17A of the General and Further Education and Training Quality Assurance Act, 2001 (Act No. 58 of 2001), of the National Senior Certificate as registered on the National Qualifications Framework contemplated in the National Qualifications Framework Act, 2008 (Act No. 67 of 2008), and complies with the requirements for an endorsement by the Matriculation Board referred to in section 74 of the Higher Education Act, 1997 (Act No. 101 of 1997); or - (ii) a qualification advised by the South African Qualifications Authority, in terms of section 13(1)(a) and (h) or (m) of the National Qualifications Framework Act, 2008, as a qualification to be equivalent or superior thereto and thereafter has served continuously for a period of at least two years as a clerk to any judge of [the Supreme] the High Court, the Supreme Court of Appeal, or the Constitutional Court [,provided]: Provided that he or she enters into articles of clerkship within a period of one year after he or she has ceased to serve in such manner; or".